cybercongress/go-cyber/docs/run_validator.md

 Software: Docker, Ubuntu 16.04/18.04 LTS
 ```

-*Cyberd runs well on comsumer grade cards like Geforce GTX 1070, but expecting load growth we advise to use Error Correction compatible cards from Tesla or Quadro families.*
+*Cyberd runs well on comsumer grade cards like Geforce GTX 1070, but expect load growth.
+We advise to use Error Correction compatible cards from Tesla or Quadro families.*

 But, of cource, hardware is your onw choise and tecnically it migth be possible to run the chain on "even - 1 CUDA core gpu", but, you should be aware of stabilty and a decline in calculation speed.